calestialgem/hlml.java/README.md

 it will search in the list of include directories in the order they were given and compile the source to the given output file.

 To set the path to the output file, use the `-o <path>` option.
-By default this would be `a.mlog` if it is not given.
+If an output is not given, the compiler only validates the target source's semantics.
+If an output path is given, the source must have an `entrypoint` declaration.

 To add the path to an include directory, use the `-I <path>` option, which can be given multiple times to create a list of include directories.
 By default this